alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 </div>

 1. A click is detected and the developer calls [`beginDelayedTransition()`][beginDelayedTransition], passing the scene root and a `Fade` transition as the arguments.
 The framework immediately calls the transition's [`captureStartValues()`][captureStartValues] method for each view in the scene and the transition records each view's visibility.
-2. After the call returns, the developer sets each view in the scene from `VISIBLE` to `INVISIBLE`.
+2. After the call returns, the developer sets each view in the scene to `INVISIBLE`.
 3. On the next animation frame, the framework calls the transition's [`captureEndValues()`][captureEndValues] method for each view in the scene and the transition records each view's (recently updated) visibility.
 4. The framework calls the transition's [`createAnimator()`][createAnimator] method.
 The transition analyzes the start and end values of each view and notices a difference: _the views are `VISIBLE` in the start scene but `INVISIBLE` in the end scene._ The `Fade` transition uses this information to create and return an `AnimatorSet` that will fade each view's `alpha` property to `0f`.
 5. The framework runs the returned `Animator`, causing all views to gradually fade out of the screen.

 This simple example highlights two main advantages that the transition framework has to offer.
 First, `Transition`s abstract the idea of `Animator`s from the developer.
-As a result, `Transition`s can significantly reduce the amount of code you need to write in your activities and fragments: all the developer must do is set the views' start and end values and the `Transition` will automatically construct an animation based on the differences.
+As a result, `Transition`s can significantly reduce the amount of code you write in your activities and fragments: all the developer must do is set the views' start and end values and the `Transition` will automatically construct an animation based on the differences.
 Second, animations between scenes can be easily changed by using different `Transition` objects. **Video 1.1**, for example, illustrates the dramatically different effects we can achieve by replacing the `Fade` transition with a `Slide` or `Explode`.
 As we will see moving forward, these advantages will allow us to build complex Activity and Fragment transition animations with a relatively small amount of code.
 In the next few sections, we will see for ourselves how this can be done using Lollipop's new Activity and Fragment transition APIs.

 ### Activity & Fragment Transitions in Android Lollipop

 As of Android 5.0, `Transition`s can now be used to perform elaborate animations when switching between different `Activity`s or `Fragment`s.
 Although Activity and Fragment animations could already be specified in previous platform versions using the [`Activity#overridePendingTransition()`][Activity#overridePendingTransition] and [`FragmentTransaction#setCustomAnimation()`][FragmentTransaction#setCustomAnimations] methods, they were limited in that they could only animate the entire Activity/Fragment container as a whole.
 The new Lollipop APIs take this a step further, making it possible to animate individual views as they enter or exit their containers and even allowing us to animate shared views from one Activity/Fragment container to the other.

-Let's begin by discussing the terminology that will be used in this series of posts (note that although the terminology below is defined in terms of Activity transitions, the exact same terminology is used for Fragment transitions as well):
+Let's begin by discussing the terminology that will be used in this series of posts.
+Note that although the terminology below is defined in terms of Activity transitions, the exact same terminology will be used for Fragment transitions as well:

 > Let `A` and `B` be activities and assume activity `A` starts activity `B`.
 We refer to `A` as the "_calling Activity_" (the activity that "calls" `startActivity()`) and `B` as the "_called Activity_".